acquia/blt/docs/tech-architect/multisite.rst

 Override BLT variables
 ~~~~~~~~~~~~~~~~~~~~~~

-You may override |acquia-product:blt| variables on a per-website basis by
+You may override Acquia BLT variables on a per-website basis by
 editing the ``blt.yml`` file in ``docroot/sites/{newsite}/``.
 You may then run
-|acquia-product:blt| with the ``site`` variable set at the command line to
+Acquia BLT with the ``site`` variable set at the command line to
 load the website's properties.

 For instance, if the ``drush`` aliases for your website in